dirceu-jr/igapo/README.md

-This repository compiles codes and libraries for automation in reading hydrometeorological data.
+This repository compiles codes, libraries and content for automation in reading hydrometeorological data.

 Connect GSM Shield with Arduino as in bellow image: